OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Once signed,  a stateless authentication token is valid forever unless the signing key changes.
 A common way to limit token validity is to set an expiration date.
 Make sure that the tokens include an ["exp" expiration claim](https://tools.ietf.org/html/rfc7519#section-4.1.4 "RFC 7519") and the back end doesn't process expired tokens.

 A common method of granting tokens combines [access tokens and refresh tokens](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/ "Refresh tokens & access tokens").
 When the user logs in, the backend service issues a short-lived *access token* and a long-lived *refresh token*.
-The application can then use the refresh token to obtain a new access token.
+The application can then use the refresh token to obtain a new access token, if the access token expires.

 For apps that handle sensitive data, make sure that the refresh token expires after a reasonable period of time.
 The following example code shows a refresh token API that checks the refresh token's issue date.
-If the token is no older than 14 days, a new access token is issued.
+If the token is not older than 14 days, a new access token is issued.
 Otherwise, access is denied and the user is prompted to login again.

 ```Java